Ssmith362/Capstone/README.md

 TIME LINE FOR PROJECT

 -By the end of week one I would like to have a functioning home page with a post.
+Have an about me page up and running, with a navigation bar the links the pages.

--By the end of week two I would like to have a page for an about me.
-I would like to have posts on my blogs that have links to take you to pages that tell you more about the hikes.
+-By the end of week two I would like to have posts on my blogs that have links to take you to pages that tell you more about the hikes.

 -By week three I would like to have a navigation bar that can take you to some of the pages about hikes, and the about me.
 I would like everything to be styled to look nice.